Ayoub-45/AI-Document-Processing-Platform/README.md

 ## Description

-> _A distributed platform that automatically processes uploaded documents (PDFs, invoices, CVs) into structured data with real-time tracking, monitoring, and observability_
+> _A distributed platform that automatically processes uploaded documents (PDFs, invoices, CVs) into structured data with real-time tracking, monitoring, and observability._